What Does a Database Administrator Do?

 Companies need access to the data they collect, and they need it faster and faster so they can make more informed decisions to grow their businesses.
-A database administrator maintains the databases that store those data and oversees database updates, security, storage, and troubleshooting.
+A database administrator, also called a DBA, maintains the databases where data is stored and oversees database updates, security, storage, and troubleshooting.

 A database administrator organizes everything from sensitive data like financial records, purchase histories, and customer information, to inventory and sales statistics.
 They also make sure that information is accessible to anyone in the organization who needs to use it.

-Database administrators also back up, restore, and troubleshoot databases and system access, updating systems to the latest technology.
-They also need analytical skills to assess their company’s database needs and evaluate the data system’s performance.
+Database administrators need to back up, restore, and troubleshoot databases and system access, as well as updating systems to the latest technology.
+They need analytical skills to assess their company’s database needs and evaluate the data system’s performance.

 Are you a job seeker?